weecology/DeepForest/docs/Example.md

 For this example, we would like to test the accuracy of the prebuilt model for a section of Yellowstone National Park.
 Data for this example can be downloaded from the NEON portal under site code [YELL](), along with hundreds of other tiles from the same site.

-### Sample Data
+### Sample Tile

 ![](../www/2019_YELL_2_541000_4977000_image.png)

 ## Evaluation Data

-For this minimal example, we take two 1km tiles.
-One will be used to train the model, one will be used to test the model.
-It is important that training and test data be geographically separate, as the model could easily memorize features from the training data.
-Before training, it is critical to have a set of evaluation data to understand model performance.
-Using the program RectLabel, let's create a small evaluation dataset.

-### Crop the evaluation tile

 Object detection models generally require that all target objects be labeled in an image.
 This means that we should cut the evaluation/training tiles into sections suitable for hand annotation.
 For this example, these crops will be small.

-After about 25 minutes of annotations, the evaluation tile is complete.
+After about 25 minutes of annotations, the evaluation data is complete.

 ![](../www/annotated_example.png)